shinn5112/IP-Tracker/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ### Setup

-This software was designed for use on a home server using owncloud.
-This software may still be used if you do not run an owncloud installation.
+This software was designed for use on a home server using NextCloud.
+This software may still be used if you do not run an NextCloud installation.
 Follow the directions to successfully install and use WAN-Tracker.
 It is advised that you make an email account specifically for your server such as myserver@example.com This was built using a gmail email for the email server, but has been tested for use with yahoo accounts as well.
 This software was developed and tested in a Linux environment.
 It has been developed in a way that it should